zyl409214686/WeatherForKotlin/README.md

 # WeatherForKotlin
-A weather app for kotlin
+This is a weather app for kotlin.